madslaz/Burp-Suite-Certified-Practitioner/HTTP Request Smuggling.md

 #### Lab: HTTP Request Smuggling, Basic CL.TE Vulnerability
 - Involves a frontend and backend, and the frontend does not support chunked encoding.
 The frontend server rejects requests that aren't using GET or POST method.
 To solve, smuggle a request to the back-end server so that the next request processed by the backend server appears to use the method `GPOST`.
+- So in this case, the frontend server uses the `Content-Length` header and the backend server uses `Transfer-Encoding`.
+We are saying the content does not include that extra stuff after the 0 ...

 ```
 POST /post/comment HTTP/1.1